 Of course, in order to rein in all this power, equally impressive brakes are also pivotal to the 918 Spyder’s performance.
 Massive carbon-ceramic disc brakes sitting behind lightweight alloy wheels measure 410-mm in diameter at the front with six piston calipers and 390-mm at the rear with four piston calipers.
 Active aerodynamics also assist the driver.
 These include an adjustable rear wing, a pair of flaps under the floor in the nose, and additional flaps around the headlamps.
 The aerodynamics can be adjusted to provide either maximum efficiency or additional downforce, as tailored by the car’s driving modes.

 Built for the 2015 model year, this 918 Spyder boasts a fascinating and tasteful specification.
 Today it remains with its first and only owner.
 Finished in the highly desirable and truly stunning Liquid Metal Chrome Blue paintwork, a $65,000 option itself, the interior is trimmed in Black leather with Acid Green highlights, including matching stitching on the steering wheel and sun visors.
 Keen eyes will further note that the car’s carbon fiber interior trim is in a matte finish, as opposed to the traditional gloss finish, and that all the ‘918 Spyder’ and ‘e-Hybrid’ badging has been deleted from the exterior, making for a slightly stealthy and streamlined look.
+It is one of only such Base examples finished in this color combination and the only such car fitted with 918 Spyder Platinum Satin wheels.
 Included on file is the Porsche CXX document that summarizes the custom tailoring options specified by the owner.
 Weissach editions aside, this example is the most expensive 918 Spyder delivered.

 Further options include the front-end lifter, fire extinguisher, Burmester stereo system, mirror covers in visible carbon fiber, rear spoiler in visible carbon fiber, vehicle tracking system, Acid Green seat belts, and wheels painted platinum silver.
 Purchased by a California-based Porsche collector who has maintained the car since new, it has accumulated less than 225 miles and presents in new condition throughout.
 Recently serviced, the owner has also taken care of any outstanding recalls.
 Furthermore, the car includes all of its original delivery accessories, such as the factory photobook, motorsports six-point harnesses, and collection of owner’s manuals, booklets, and accompanying literature.